getify/Functional-Light-JS/ch6.md

 `const` declarations (constants) are commonly mistaken for their ability to signal intent and enforce immutability.
 In reality, `const` has basically nothing to do with value immutability, and its usage will likely create more confusion than it solves.
 Instead, `Object.freeze(..)` provides a nice built-in way of setting shallow value immutability on an array or object.
 In many cases, this will be sufficient.

-For performance sensitive parts of the program, or in cases where changes happen frequently, creating a new array or object (especially if it contains lots of data) is undesirable, for both processing and memory concerns.
+For performance-sensitive parts of the program, or in cases where changes happen frequently, creating a new array or object (especially if it contains lots of data) is undesirable, for both processing and memory concerns.
 In these cases, using immutable data structures from a library like **Immutable.js** is probably the best idea.

 The importance of value immutability on code readability is less in the inability to change a value, and more in the discipline to treat a value as immutable.